-Choice of an appropriate graduate school is indeed an important decision for you, and the program you choose should be one that will meet your unique goals.
-Your choice may also be influenced by admission requirements, as well as opportunities for financial assistance, and, in this regard, the following information may be helpful to you.
+Choice of an appropriate graduate school is indeed an important decision for you.
+The program you choose should be one that will meet your unique goals.
+Your choice may also be influenced by admission requirements, as well as opportunities for financial assistance.

 The Public School Executive Leadership (PSEL) program is committed, in all of its program area specializations, to leadership that facilitates the development of schools that create the conditions for academic high performance for literally all children from pre-k to 12th grade.
 The Public School Executive Leadership unit consists of the following areas of specialization: